-Tesla’s Model 3 is the company’s popular compact saloon, sitting below the Model S in the line-up, but still promising long driving ranges.
-With prices competing against the established executive saloon competition of Audi, BMW, Jaguar, Lexus, and Mercedes Benz, the Model 3 looks set to prove a huge seller in the UK.
+The Tesla Model 3 is the company’s popular compact saloon.
+While it sits below the Tesla Model S in the line-up, it still promises a long driving range.
+With prices competing against the established executive saloon competition of Audi, BMW, Jaguar, Lexus, and Mercedes Benz, Tesla’s Model 3 is already a top ten bestseller in the UK.

 Tesla Model 3 Range